What Is AI? its more than you think

 Everyday Examples You Already Use

-Tesla’s Full Self-Driving or Waymo robotaxis
+• Tesla’s Full Self-Driving system or Waymo robotaxis that navigate city streets without a human driver.

-Why 2025 Feels Different
+Why 2026 Feels Different

 Real Impact on Daily Life